Viewing entries tagged

 Who is Jacqueline Tay?

 Jacqueline Tay is a performer and cast member with Pirates of Tokyo Bay, Tokyo's English and Japanese improv comedy group.
 Originally from Oakland, California, Jacqueline joined the crew in 2024 as part of the group's most recent audition class.
-A working scientist by profession, she brings an analytical mind and fearless energy to the stage at What the Dickens! pub in Ebisu every month.
+As scientist by training & science writer by profession, she brings an analytical mind and fearless energy to the stage at What the Dickens! pub in Ebisu every month.
 Off stage, she plays a vital role in the group's operations - handling post-show accounting and spearheading the logistics to relaunch Pirates of Tokyo Bay University (POTBU), the group's improv training program.

 Quick Facts: Jacqueline Tay